-Although one-fourth of the Gurenne are Muslim, most follow their traditional ethnic religion.
+Although a portion of the Gurenne are Muslim, most follow their traditional ethnic religion.
 They believe in a number of gods and a chief god who reigns above the others.
 Shrines are located throughout the villages and in houses.
 There, sacrifices and prayers are made to ensure plentiful harvests, good health, and other such necessities.
 After the millet and guinea corn harvests, ceremonies occur at the shrines.

 People perceived as witches are feared, and protective remedies are sought to keep them away.
 Soothsayers also exist among the Gurenne.
 They make sacrifices, see visions, and are associated with chiefs.